Tiffany Cross

-Tiffany D. Cross (born February 6, 1979) is an American television personality, political analyst, and author.
+Tiffany D. Cross (born February 6, 1979) is a former American television personality, political commentator, and author.
 From 2020 to 2022, she was the host of The Cross Connection, a Saturday morning MSNBC show.

 Early life and education

 Cross was born in Ohio.
 While growing up she moved between Cleveland, Ohio, and Atlanta, Georgia.
 When she was a teenager, she wanted to be the "brown Murphy Brown".
 During this time, Cross was also a huge fan of Oprah and has claimed to never miss an episode of her show.
 Growing up, her mother would often take her to the public library, where she found a love for reading and writing.

-Cross attended Clark Atlanta University, where she majored in mass communications with an emphasis on radio, television, and film.
+Cross attended Clark Atlanta University for an undetermined number of semesters, where she pursued coursework in mass communications with an emphasis on radio, television, and film..
+She wrote in her 2026 memoir, "Love, Me: A Letter to Black Women in a Toxic Country, Career, and Relationship," that she did not graduate from college.